byui-cse/itm300-course/source/module-02/project-lab.md

 Submit a screenshot of your website running over https.
 You'll need to accept the warning and proceed to the website.

+## Lab Summary:

+In this lab, you learned how to host a website on Amazon EC2 and secure it with SSL/TLS encryption.
+The lab involved setting up a virtual private cloud (VPC), launching an EC2 instance, configuring a LAMP (Linux, Apache, MySQL, PHP) stack, and enabling SSL using self-signed certificates.

+### Key Concepts Explained:

+1. **Virtual Private Cloud (VPC):** A VPC is a virtual network dedicated to your AWS account.
+It allows you to define your own network environment, including IP address ranges, subnets, route tables, and network gateways.
+In this lab, a custom VPC named vehicleapp was created with public and private subnets.

+2. **Amazon EC2 (Elastic Compute Cloud) Instance:** Amazon EC2 provides resizable compute capacity in the cloud.
+An EC2 instance named vehicleapp-1 was launched within the vehicleapp VPC, configured with a public IP and necessary security group rules to allow HTTP (port 80), HTTPS (port 443), and SSH (port 22) traffic.

+3. **Ports:** In computer networking, ports are logical constructs used to identify specific processes or services running on a networked device.
+Each port is associated with a unique number ranging from 0 to 65535, where lower-numbered ports (0-1023) are reserved for well-known services like HTTP (port 80) and HTTPS (port 443).
+Ports enable the operating system to direct incoming network packets to the appropriate applications based on their designated port numbers.
+This allows for efficient and organized communication between different software components and networked devices.

+4. **TCP or UDP:** Ports are categorized into two main types: TCP (Transmission Control Protocol) ports and UDP (User Datagram Protocol) ports.
+TCP ports are used for connection-oriented communication, ensuring reliable and ordered data delivery by establishing a connection between the sender and receiver before transmitting data.
+UDP ports, on the other hand, facilitate connectionless communication, allowing for faster transmission of data without the overhead of connection setup and error checking.
+Understanding ports is crucial for network administrators and developers to manage and secure network traffic effectively, ensuring optimal performance and security of networked applications.

+5. **TCP/IP:** TCP/IP (Transmission Control Protocol/Internet Protocol) is the fundamental networking protocol suite used to enable communication between devices on the internet.
+It provides a set of rules and conventions for data transmission and network communication.
+TCP/IP consists of multiple layers, including the application layer, transport layer, internet layer, and network access layer.

+6. **LAMP Stack (Linux, Apache, MySQL, PHP):** The LAMP stack is a popular web development environment.
+In this lab, Apache HTTP Server (httpd), PHP, and MariaDB (MySQL) were installed on the EC2 instance to support hosting and serving dynamic web content.

+7. **SSL/TLS Encryption:** SSL/TLS encryption secures data transmitted over the web by encrypting the communication between clients and servers.
+In this lab, a self-signed SSL certificate was generated using openssl, allowing HTTPS access to the hosted website.

+8. **Server Configuration and Setup:** Commands were executed on the EC2 instance to update packages (sudo dnf update -y), install necessary software packages (httpd, php, mariadb), configure Apache to start at boot (sudo systemctl enable httpd), and set appropriate permissions on web directories.

+9. **SSL Certificate Generation and Configuration:** Self-signed SSL certificates were created using openssl, with details such as organization name, common name (public DNS), and email address.
+The generated certificate and key were configured in Apache's SSL configuration file (/etc/httpd/conf.d/ssl.conf) to enable HTTPS.

+### Reflection Questions:

+* Explain the purpose of a Virtual Private Cloud (VPC) in AWS.
+Why is it important to configure subnets and security groups within a VPC when launching EC2 instances?
+* Describe the components of the LAMP stack (Linux, Apache, MySQL, PHP) and their roles in web hosting.
+How does each component contribute to serving dynamic web content?
+Many AWS services allow us to split apart these different compontents.
+What are the pros and cons of separating these services?
+* What is SSL/TLS encryption, and why is it important for securing websites?
+Compare and contrast self-signed certificates with certificates signed by a certificate authority (CA).
+* Discuss the steps involved in setting up and configuring Apache web server (httpd) on an EC2 instance.
+How does Apache handle HTTP and HTTPS requests?
+* Explain the significance of server permissions (chmod, chown) in securing web directories.
+Why is it important to restrict access to certain directories and files on a web server?
+* Reflect on the process of generating and configuring SSL certificates using openssl.
+What information is required when creating a certificate, and how does the certificate ensure secure communication between clients and servers?

 ## Helpful other links:

 [nginx on Amazon Linux 2023](https://medium.com/@eikachiu/install-nginx-on-amazon-linux-2023-d032160bfc20)